Spot-hinta-fi/Shelly/Scripts/SHELLY_MJS.md

-Shelly-Rank_and_Price_limit.js : Spot-price and Rank contolled heating
+Shelly-Rank_and_Price_limit.js : Spot-price and Rank controlled heating
 ===
 With this script it is possible to control 1-4 different relays by using price limit only or cheapest hours option.
 This script is suitable when a fixed price limit or fixed number of cheapest hours is enough.
 For example water boiler heating.